minimal1st/arcade_game_clone/README.md

 At a minimum I needed to implement the Player and Enemy classes found inside *app.js*, using Object-Oriented JavaScript.

-Once implemented, I then needed to instatiate them.
-In other words, I needed to create a new Player object and several new Enemies objects and place them in an array called allEnemies.

 ## Folders and files
 This repository contains css, images, and js folders, as well as an index.html and a README.md file.
 The *css* folder contains a *style.css* file.